 #5 – Identify Key Tasks.
 Results come from doing so identify the tasks or things you must DO to achieve the goals you set.
 Most business owners, like you, have revenue growth goals.
 So, you likely want more leads, better sales conversion or more repeat business.
 What do you need to do to get them?
 Your plan should list these tasks.
 Remember to include time frames or deadlines – they help to keep you on track.

-If you want to achieve more in 2018, create the roadmap to help you get there.
+If you want to achieve more in the coming months and year, create the roadmap to help you get there.
 Be flexible to take advantage of opportunities that emerge – they will.
 Most of all, start doing.